-My first encounter with Roger’s avant garde art was with the campaign he did for Ministry of Tomorrow’s luxury vegan leather bag collection.
+My first encounter with Roger’s work was the campaign he did for Ministry of Tomorrow’s debut luxury vegan leather bag collection.
 I immediately became a fan.
 Most of the brands I have become enamored with over the past few years are those who’ve been able to connect with me on a visceral level and speak to my deepest aspirations and imagination.
-My yearning for a Benz coupe was ignited by a story they told about ‘presence’, using the cool, calm and collected Josh Brolin to narrate the tale while only giving but a brief glimpse of their machine driving through the nighttime desert.
+My yearning for a Benz coupe was ignited by a story they told about ‘presence’, using the cool, calm and collected Josh Brolin to narrate the tale while only giving but a brief glimpse of the car driving through the nighttime desert.

-In 2013, Romain Gavras mastered the avante garde art form in a visual anecdote for Louis Vuitton featuring David Bowie was the perfect fairytale about travel and made me feel like the world was my oyster.
+In 2013, Romain Gavras mastered the art form in a visual anecdote for Louis Vuitton featuring the late David Bowie, it was the perfect fairytale about travel and made me feel like the world was my oyster.
 Now, thanks to Roger’s first campaign for Ministry of Tomorrow, being conscious has never looked cooler.
 Compassion has traditionally always been portrayed from a lens of pity and sympathy, but Roger Spy has achieved the impossible and managed to make it look suave and evocatively elegant.